-The University of Maryland and Phillips Collection Book Prize supports publication of a first book by an emerging scholar.
 The Center offers a biennial book prize for an unpublished manuscript presenting new research in modern or contemporary art from 1780 to the present.
 Preference is given to applicants whose research focuses on subjects related to the Phillips’s areas of collecting, especially French and American Impressionism, American Modernism, African American art, and modern and contemporary photography.
 Scholars who received their PhDs within the past five years are strongly encouraged to apply.
 The winning book will be published by the University of California Press, in collaboration with the University of Maryland and The Phillips Collection.
 The winning author also receives a $5,000 cash prize.

 Alicia Volk, In Pursuit of Universalism: Yorozu Tetsugoro and Japanese Modern Art

 Terri Weissman, The Realisms of Berenice Abbott

 André Dombrowski, Cézanne, Murder, and Modern Life

 Lauren Kroiz, Creative Composites, Modernism, Race, and the Stieglitz Circle